Drive-Up COVID-19 Testing

 How long will it take to get results?

-COVID-19 Nasal/Oral PCR Swab Test results will be emailed to you by the end of the day, usually around 11pm.
-COVID-19 Rapid Antibody tests take only 10 minutes to produce results while you wait in your car.
+COVID-19 Nasal/Oral PCR Swab Test results will be emailed to you by the end of the day, usually around midnight.
+COVID-19 Rapid Antigen and Antibody tests take only 10-15 minutes to produce results.
+You can wait in your car, or we can send you a text message with the results!

 How can I check on my results?

-For any questions regarding test results please email us at firstname.lastname@example.org
+For any questions regarding test results please text us at (805) 669-7103 or email us at email@example.com

 Who will be administering the test?